varmenise/tomcat7-hibernate-s3-clickstart/README.md

-ciao Welcome to Amazon S3 ClickStart on CloudBees
+ciao ciao Welcome to Amazon S3 ClickStart on CloudBees

 This is a "ClickStart" that gets you going with a simple Maven Amazon S3 "seed" project starting point, which will show you how to upload an image to a permanent filesysten in Amazon S3.
 You can launch it here: